 I’ve wanted to go to the Wimbledon Championships since I was a girl, but have never managed to get ballot tickets.
-This year there wasn’t a public ballot but I managed to get hold of tickets, through either the LTA membership ballot or through the volunteers ballot.
+For the Centenary of Centre Court in 2022 there wasn’t a public ballot but I managed to get hold of tickets, through either the LTA membership ballot or through the volunteers ballot, I wasn’t sure which.
 Wimbledon centre court tickets here we come (once I’d baulked at the price but decided I couldn’t not go).

 A school and tennis mum friend said she’d love to go too, so we made our plans.
 We had tickets for mens semi final day, so it was exciting to see the build up, and hope that we might get a Brit in the semi final.
 And yes, Cameron Norrie had a brilliant run through to set up his Novak Djokovic semi final.